spettrovpn/netlink-bindings/README.md

 ## Making requests

-A typical Netlink family, say wireguard, support multiple operations, for example, "get-device" and "set-device".
-Each operation may also be of "do" or "dump" kind.
+A typical Netlink family, say wireguard, supports multiple operations:
+"get-device", "set-device", etc. Each operation may be of kind "do" or "dump".

-For example, to get info about a device you would use a "dump" kind of "get-device" request.
+As an example, to gather info about a device you would use a "dump" kind of "get-device" request.
 That's usually what it means, although different subsystems may imply different things.
 A typical request looks like this: